This Circuit Workout for Runners Builds Total-Body Strength

-This is a great total-body strength workout for runners of all levels.
-Try mixing it into your routine once or twice a week; start with one round, and work your way up to two to three sets of the circuit.
+This is a great total-body strength workout for runners of all levels that can be done with minimal equipment.
+Try mixing these 10 moves it into your routine once or twice a week; start with one round, and work your way up to two to three sets of the circuit.
+Remember that the key to strength training is slow, controlled movements—you want to make a mind-muscle connection as you’re working out more than raise your heart rate.

 Total-Body Strength Workout